Gallstones

 How are gallstones diagnosed?

 If you have symptoms, your doctor will do a physical exam.
-He or she will ask you questions about when the pain in your belly started, where it is, and if it comes and goes or is always there.
-If your doctor thinks you have gallstones, your doctor may order tests to confirm the diagnosis.
-Tests might include:
+The doctor will ask you questions about when the pain in your belly started, where it is, and if it comes and goes or is always there.
+If your doctor thinks you have gallstones, your doctor may order imaging tests or blood tests to confirm the diagnosis.

 Treatment